 Triton is the largest satellite of Neptune.
 It is the seventh largest satellite in the solar system and is almost certainly a dwarf planet captured from the Kuiper belt.
-The principle evidence for this claim is that it its orbit around Neptune is retrograde and so very unlikely to have been formed in orbit around the growing planet.
+The principal evidence for this claim is that its orbit around Neptune is retrograde and so very unlikely to have been formed in orbit around the growing planet.

 The over-exposed disk of Neptune appears in the centre of this image.
 Triton is nearby and in the 8-o'clock position relative to the planet.
 Neptune was at magnitude 7.95 at the time of observation whereas Triton was 13.58.

 |Camera||Starlight Xpress Trius-PRO SX814 CCD|